promptware/metaprompt/docs/syntax.md

 ## File imports

-This expression will include `./relative-import.metaprompt` file (relative to the directory of the file, NOT to the current working dir).
+The following expression will include `./relative-import.metaprompt` file (relative to the directory of the file, NOT to the current working dir):

 ```metaprompt
 [:use ./relative-import]